wp-plugins/postman-smtp/readme.txt

 == Installation ==

 > To use email belonging to a specific provider, you must use their SMTP server.
-If Postman is unable to connect to the SMTP server you want, you may have to ask your host to open the ports, setup a new email account with your host, or switch hosts!
+If Postman is unable to connect to the SMTP server you want, you may have to ask your host to open the ports, or create a new email account managed by your host, or switch hosts!
+>
+> The Postman Connectivity Test utility will tell you which ports are open and which are closed, and what actions you can take.

 = Easy install and setup!
 (Recommended for all users) =
 1. Install and activate the plugin through the 'Plugins' menu in WordPress.